AlexanderGenin/system-design/public/articles/music-streaming/index.md

 These are the requirements businesses will request.
 Stakeholders are generally not aware of all the intricacies of software architecture, so it is our responsibility to explain what is actually feasible and what is not.

-Music streaming services, of course, come with a lot of functionalities.
+Music streaming services, of course, come with a lot of functionality.
 We will limit our discussion to core features:

 - Music streaming
 - Music management (uploading, storage, removal)